 - Students who took first and second year Spanish or French course at the middle school will receive two years of world language credit, which will be applied to their LOHS transcript.

 - Students transferring into LO that have taken prior years of foreign language should plan on taking the STAMP placement test.
-We are offering the test on Wednesday, June 13 at 9am and Monday August 20th at 9am.
+We are offering the test in June and August.
 Please contact the counseling office to sign up.

 - If your student took first year Spanish or French at the middle school and successfully passed with an A, B or C, they should register for second year language at LOHS.
 (The first year classes at the middle school and high school have the same curriculum, expectations and requirements.)

 - Students who received a C or better should NOT repeat first year language unless there are extenuating circumstances and it is cleared through high school administration.

 - Students wishing to begin foreign language their freshmen year should request their preferred language on the forecasting sheet.

 - If you have concerns about your student’s transition to high school, we suggest you consider waiting until sophomore year to begin language study.
 Many students begin world language as sophomores, allowing them to be more successful after they have adjusted to the demands of high school.

 - Placing students in the correct level of math is one of the most important decisions we make.
 It is imperative that we work together to place your student where they have the opportunity to be successful yet appropriately challenged.